section-engineering-education/engineering-education/content/articles/getting-started-with-multi-task-learning-(mtl)-in-deep-neural-networks/index.md

 It is common practice in machine learning to focus on improving a certain statistic such as a business KPI score or a benchmark score.
 A model or a group of models are trained to fulfill the intended task.
-These models are then fine-tuned and tweaked to the point where their performance is no longer able to improve.
+The performance of these models is then tuned and adjusted to the level where it can no longer improve.

 By focusing only on one activity, we miss out on information that could help us improve our performance.
 This performance is on the parts we are most concerned about.
 It's the training signals of related tasks that provide this knowledge.
 To improve our model's ability to generalize, we can share representations between tasks that are similar.
 This type of learning is called  multi-task learning (MTL).

-This article will take you through the basics of multi-task learning and how you can get started with MTL in deep neural networks.
-It will also look at the MTL methods for deep learning, MTL mechanisms, and the main applications of this phenomenon.
+This article will take you through an overview of MTL and how you can get started with MTL in deep neural networks.
+It will also look at the MTL methods for deep learning and  MTL mechanisms.
+Lastly, we will take a look at some of the applications of MTL.

 ### Table of contents
 - [An overview of multi-task learning (MTL)](#an-overview-of-multi-task-learning-mtl)